roguitar88/bbtracker/README.md

 # bbtracker
 BBTracker

-BBTracker is an application basically made with React and Nodejs whose main goal is to serve novice and wannabe Basketball Players around the world.
+BBTracker is an application basically made with React and Node.js whose main goal is to serve novice and wannabe Basketball Players around the world.
 It replaces the old method of taking notes on a notebook, which saves time both of players and coaches.
 Moreover, it's for study purposes and a practical example of how a login/registration must be done using the latest technology.

 This application has been made thanks to the following technologies:
 * ReactJS (version 18.2.0), Yarn (version 1.22.19)
-* NodeJS (version 12.22.12)
+* Node.js (version 12.22.12)
 * Nginx (Web server, version 1.18.0)
 * OCI (Oracle Cloud Infrastructure): VM with 4GB RAM and 1 CPU core, Ubuntu 20.04 LTS
 * MySQL (version 8.0.30)